pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Add validation group to MaxLength type validators and validate them before other validators
 - IsStrongPassword validation
 - postman api def json: add sample response
-- request's description in postman.json should list possible enum values
+- request's description in postman API .json should give metadata for service function
 - In initializeDB, check if field is integer => bigInt or varChar should be longer
   - store table metadata to backk_table_metadata, with columns: tableName, columnName, columnType
 - user can create db preparation service, whose all methods are executed in order